 I said “You can’t eat an X-box!” and we can’t afford an X-box right now.
 I sold the last one because I did not think he could control his behavior around using it.
 My son misses social cues and using the Ipad is a great way to avoid having to learn to communicate.

 Asking him over and over again to get off the computer/X-box is not something I want to do.
 I don’t want to get annoyed with my child.
 I don’t want to get frustrated.
 I don’t want to shout at my child.
 I don’t want to lose my cool.
 I must get rid of the X-box that is making him get so excited that he is being very loud or Reactive to.
 “Why do you want an X-box?”, “Are kids at school talking about X-boxes?”.
 According to The kiddo, he must have one,.

 Do I “do writing” for BLABLABLA!
 Do I do writing because it makes me feel good.
 Do I like the proprioceptive feeling of the tips of my fingers on the keyboard.
+Do I write to whinge about my problems?
+Too vent?
+To pretend someone else actually gives a damn.
 My hands tingle when think of it.
 I’m going to steal some time and go tap dancing on the keyboard.
 I’m going to feel the thrill of manipulating my fingers on the keyboard, I’m going to press that key down hard and now soft.
 My head hurts.
 Oh yeah, I do have feelings too and when they weigh into the equation I can feel angry.

 1.Write a book.